• Skip to primary navigation

 Need more ideas?
 Check out this poblano pepper substitute for more suggestions.

-Poblanos, versatile and flavorful, are a great addition to many recipes.
+Poblanos, versatile and flavorful, are a good addition to many recipes.

 6 - Serrano Peppers

-We love these little guys for their vibrant flavor.
-They’re perfect in salsas and stir-fries.
+We love these little guys for their bright flavor.
+They're perfect in salsas and stir-fries.

 Check out more about serrano pepper substitutes.